BetterDiscord/BetterDiscord/README.md

 ### Where can I get plugins and themes?

-In our suport servers we have channels with lists of official plugins and themes.
+In our support servers we have channels with lists of official plugins and themes.
 Please note we do not have an official listing on a website and are **not affiliated with any of those websites**.

 ### Support Servers?

-Yup we have two of them [this one](https://discord.gg/0Tmfo5ZbORCRqbAd) and [this one](https://discord.gg/2HScm8j)
+Yup, we have two of them, [this one](https://discord.gg/0Tmfo5ZbORCRqbAd) and [this one](https://discord.gg/2HScm8j).

 <!-- # What's Different